If It Happened Onchain, Did It Happen In Real Life?

 Oh?
 And where do you live?
 Onchain with your tokens?
 Is your house onchain?
 All your belongings?
 To get what they want, they don’t need to roll back the state of the chain, they only need to get you.

-Picture this proposition: “That money you have, send it back or we stick you in a concrete box for a decade.”
+Picture this proposition: “Those tokens you have, send them back or we stick you in a concrete box for a decade.”
 Which law do you abide by in this instance?
 Code law or law law?
 What is the supreme authority?

-If the The System agrees with the onchain event, then it truly happened in real life.
-Because now its digital existence is reinforced, physically.
+If The System agrees with the onchain event, then it truly happened in real life.
+Because now its digital existence is both enshrined onchain and reinforced, physically.

 Implications for DeFi Projects

 This means projects that transfer large amounts of financial value where all parties are identified, must be legally pristine, because then it happened in real life.
-If it works in the most hostile environment, then it always works.
+If it works in the most-hostile environment, then it always works.
+I'm building something that facilitates high-stakes transactions for DeFi projects.
+It will be announced soon, as will our first partners.
+Intense value accrual incoming.

 Likes, shares, and subscribes always appreciated.
 I’m on Twitter as @BackTheBunny